7 Ways on How to Expand or Extend Partition in Windows 7/8/10 without Data Loss

 It fully works to extend a partition to unallocated space regardless of whether the space is next to your target partition.
 Even if there is no unallocated space, you may still use it to extend a target partition successfully.

 Option 1.
-Extend Partition in Windows 7 with Adjacent or Non-adjacent Unallocated Space
+Extend Partition in Windows 7 with EaseUS Partition Manager Software

 If the unallocated space on your hard drive is not next to your target partition, don't worry.
-EaseUS Partition Master with its "Resize/Move" feature breaks the limit, allowing you flexibly extend the partition to unallocated space:
+EaseUS Partition Master with its "Resize/Move" feature breaks the limit, allowing you flexibly extend the partition:

 If your C drive is out of space, and you want to extend it, check this video to learn a smarter way with EaseUS Partition Master.